What this covers

 You don't need baffles — one chamber is fine

-What you're left with is a single open box: water drops in on one side, runs through your media, and the return pump sits at the other end.
+What you're left with is a single open box.
+Water drops in on one side and runs through your media, with the return pump at the other end.
 No cutting, no silicone, no cure time.
-A spare 10 or 20-gallon tank is perfect — you may already have one in the basement.
-If you'd rather start with something purpose-made, we keep an acrylic sump/refugium in the shop that already has the filter sock spot and flex hoses built in — a ready-made base instead of a bare tank.
+A spare 10 or 20-gallon tank is perfect; you may already have one in the basement.
+If you'd rather start with something purpose-made, we keep an acrylic sump/refugium in the shop that already has the filter sock spot and flex hoses built in, a ready-made base instead of a bare tank.
 Either one works; everything below is the same once it's plumbed.

 Mechanical first: the filter sock